mlandis/phyddle/docs/source/pipeline.rst

     quit()

-This script has a few important features.
+This particular script has a few important features.
 First, the simulator is entirely responsible for simulating the dataset.
-Second, the script assumes it will be provided a runtime argument (``args[1]``) to generate filenames for the training example and a batch size argument (``args[2]``) that determines how many simulated datasets will be generated when the script is run.
+Second, the script assumes it will be provided runtime arguments (``args```) to generate filenames and to determine how many simulated datasets will be generated when the script is run (more details in next paragraph).
 Third, output for the Newick string is stored into a ``.tre`` file, for the character matrix data into a ``.dat.csv`` file, and for the training labels into a comma-separated ``.csv`` file.

 Now that we understand the script, we need to configure phyddle to call it properly.
 This is done by setting the ``sim_command`` argument equal to a